Pop Culture Madness!

 Aquaman debuted in More Fun Comics, issue number 73.

-M&Ms were invented in 1941 as a means for soldiers to enjoy chocolate without it melting.
-During the war the candy was sold exclusively to the military.
+M&Ms were invented in 1941 to allow soldiers to enjoy chocolate without it melting.
+During the war, the candy was sold exclusively to the military.

 The Habits